Santa Vittoria d'Alba

 Santa Vittoria d'Alba is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 45 km southeast of Turin and about 45 kilometres northeast of Cuneo.
 As of 31 December 2004, it had a population of 2,591 and an area of 10.1 km2.

 Santa Vittoria d'Alba borders the following municipalities: Bra, Monticello d'Alba, Pocapaglia, Roddi, and Verduno.

-Twin towns — sister cities
+Twin towns

 Santa Vittoria d'Alba is twinned with: